 \section{The Goldstone and Roton mode in the IC-SkX states}

 We follow the procedures used in the main text.
 We first discuss the two modes in the $ 2 \times 4 $ commensurate SkX at $ \beta =\pi/4 $.
-Then extend the calculations to the generic IC-SkX states at $ \beta \neq \pi/4 $.
+Then we extend the calculations to the generic IC-SkX states when $ \beta \neq \pi/4 $.